dashpay/docs/docs/user/masternodes/setup-evonode.rst

   installation <evonode-setup-install-dashmate>` is recommended to ensure your configuration is functional.

-To manually download and install the components of your Dash Evolution Masternode, visit the `GitHub releases page <https://github.com/dashpay/dash/releases>`_ and copy the link to the latest version appropriate for your CPU architecture, e.g. ``x86_64-linux-gnu``.
+To manually download and install the components of your Dash Evolution masternode, visit the `GitHub releases page <https://github.com/dashpay/dash/releases>`_ and copy the link to the latest version appropriate for your CPU architecture, e.g. ``x86_64-linux-gnu``.
 Go back to your terminal window and enter the following